ManuFerHi/SiDi-FPGA/Cores/Console/NES/Readme.md

 * Use one or two gamepads
 * Buttons 3 and 4 are Select and Start
-* If your gamepad has only 2 buttons you can use Select and Start from OSD menu
 * F12 to open OSD menu